c-sky/toolchain-build/README.md

 >"Hello World!"<br>

-## The relationship between multilib related options and qemu options
+## The relationship between compile options and qemu options
 Under normal circumstances, qemu cpu options only need to be consistent with the compiled cpu options.For example, when we use -mcpu=ck803e for compiling, just add -cpu ck803e for qemu.<br>
 There are two options that require special attention.<br>
 ### -mbig-endian/-mlittle-endian